lowRISC/opentitan/hw/ip/otp_ctrl/README.md

 ### Potential Side-Effects on Flash via Life Cycle

-It should be noted that the locked status of the partition holding the creator root key (i.e., the value of the {{< regref "SECRET2_DIGEST_0" >}}) determines the ID_STATUS of the device, which in turn determines SW accessibility of creator seed material in flash and OTP.
+It should be noted that the locked status of the partition holding the creator root key (i.e., the value of the {{#regref otp_ctrl.SECRET2_DIGEST_0 }}) determines the ID_STATUS of the device, which in turn determines SW accessibility of creator seed material in flash and OTP.
 That means that creator-seed-related collateral needs to be provisioned to Flash **before** the OTP digest lockdown mechanism is triggered, since otherwise accessibility to the corresponding flash region is lost.
 See the [life cycle controller documentation](../lc_ctrl/README.md#id-state-of-the-device) for more details.